Idris Elba's Netflix sitcom 'Turn Up Charlie' reportedly cancelled after one season

 Turn Up Charlie, the Netflix sitcom created by and starring Idris Elba, has been cancelled after just one season, according to reports.

-- Read More: Mark, My Words – Respect to Idris Elba for not even knowing what Cats is about, I’d have taken the cash too
+- Read more: Mark, My Words – Respect to Idris Elba for not even knowing what Cats is about, I’d have taken the cash too

 The show sees Elba playing a one hit wonder 1990s DJ who reluctantly becomes a nanny, and premiered in March 2019.

-According to reports in The Daily Mirror, the show won’t be getting a second series, because “Netflix and Idris just didn’t see eye to eye on it.”
+According to reports in the Daily Mirror, the show won’t be getting a second series, because “Netflix and Idris just didn’t see eye to eye on it.”

 They quote an ‘insider’ as saying: “Idris had hoped to get a second season rolling and was even working on new ideas but he couldn’t get it to work.”